Difference Between H beam and I beam

 Parameters of ComparisonH beamI beam

-DescriptionThe web of an H-beam is much thicker, making it stronger.Because an I-central beam’s web is generally narrower.
+DescriptionThe web of an H-beam is much thicker, making it stronger.Because an I-central beam’s web is narrower.

 BevelThe flanges and web of an H-beam feature a bevel, which is the part where 3 fragments of metallic sheet and appear to be 1 fragment of metal in the end.